 Booking with Emirates’ Skywards miles was a hard no thanks to $800 or more in fees in first class award tickets.
 But in May 2020, Emirates drastically reduced these fees.
-And that makes it the best option to book Emirates first class by far.
+And that makes it the best option to book these first class seats by far.

 Now, you can book Emirates First Class Flights starting at roughly 135,000 miles and just $160 or so in fees.

-That’s cheaper than what Alaska charges – especially in fees, where you can pa under $20.
+That’s cheaper than what Alaska charges – except for when it comes to fees, where you can pay under $20.
 But the beauty of booking with Emirates Skywards is how easy they are to earn.
 You can transfer points to Emirates from Chase, American Express, Capital One, and Citi.

 On the day I booked my flight, the cash price was almost $16,000 for the same one-way flight.
 Needless to say, I was pleased with this redemption of my Alaska Airlines miles.